TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <input type="text" name="cc-number" autocomplete="cc-number" />
 ```

 Autofill is your friend.
 Let browsers fill out the details when they can.
-It’s one less thing your users have to do, and they’ll love you for it.
+It's one less thing your users have to do, and they'll love you for it.

 ---